Graph-Embedded Multi-Agent Learning for Smart Reconfigurable THz MIMO-NOMA Networks: Smart Reconfigurable THz MIMO-NOMA Framework

 where $R_{nk}^{m}(t)$ is the transmission data rate of \eqref{rate}, $A_{nk}^{m}(t)$ denotes the traffic arrival column at time slot $t$ following the poisson distribution, and $\left[x\right]^{+} = \max\{x,0\}$.

 To ensure reliable transmission, we should guarantee the queue stability and keep the outages below a predefined threshold \cite{DFLReliability_Samarakoon_2019}.
 The queue stability is ensured by

-Moreover, the outage probability, i.e., the probability that the traffic queue length $q_{nk}^{m}$ of device $(m,n,k)$ exceeding the threshold $q_{nk}^{m,\max}$, is limited by a certain threshold $\epsilon_{nk}^{m}$.
+Moreover, the outage probability, i.e., the probability that the traffic queue length $q_{nk}^{m}(t)$ of device $U_{nk}^{m}$ exceeds the threshold $q_{nk}^{m,\max}$, is limited by a certain threshold $\epsilon_{nk}^{m}$.
 Therefore, the reliability conditions can be formulated as